Concentrated sets and the Hurewicz property: ZFC results

 \brem Let $X\sub\roth$ be a $\fb$-scale.
 Then for any set $A\sub X$ with $\card{A}<\mathfrak{b}$, the set $X\sm A$ is also a $\fb$-scale.
 By the result of Bartoszy\'{n}ski--Shelah~\cite{BaSh01}, the set $(X\sm A)\cup\Fin$ is Hurewicz.
 By Theorem~\ref{thm:meagerunbdd}, the set $X$ is meager-unbounded. \erem

-\brem Property~(2) from Theorem~\ref{thm:meagerunbdd} is motivated by an observation of Pol--Zak\-rzew\-ski \cite[Remark~4.1]{pz} who noticed that for a $\fb$-scale $X\sub\roth$ the set $X\cup\Fin$ has this property.
-Using this, Lemma~\ref{lem:Gdelta} and the fact that any set of size smaller then $\fb$ is Hurewicz, we get that for any $\fb$-scale $X\sub\roth$, the set $X\cup\Fin$ is Hurewicz.
+\brem Property~(2) from Theorem~\ref{thm:meagerunbdd} is motivated by an observation of Pol--Zak\-rzew\-ski \cite[Remark~4.2]{pz} who noticed that for a $\fb$-scale $X\sub\roth$ the set $X\cup\Fin$ has this property.
+Using this, Lemma~\ref{lem:Gdelta} and the fact that any set of size smaller than $\fb$ is Hurewicz, we get that for any $\fb$-scale $X\sub\roth$, the set $X\cup\Fin$ is Hurewicz.
 This argument of Pol--Zakrzewski that for a $\fb$-scale $X\sub\roth$ the set $X\cup\Fin$ is Hurewicz, is much simpler than the original one.
-It turns out that the property pointed out by Pol--Zakrzewski implies the following one which is equivalent to a property introduced in\footnote{See the comments section about the original formulation.}~\cite[Definition~2.1]{SP_LMS}. \erem
+It turns out that the property pointed out by Pol--Zakrzewski implies the following one which is equivalent to a property introduced in\footnote{See Subsection~\ref{subsec:dagger} about the original formulation.}~\cite[Definition~2.1]{SP_LMS}. \erem